 buildAgent.properties file, or set the environment variable

-JDK_16 on the build agent, or you can specify the value on the Build Parameters page (in the latter case, the same value of the property for all build agents will be used).
+JDK_16 on the build agent, or you can specify the value on the Parameters page of a build configuration (in the latter case, the same value of the property for all build agents will be used).